tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

 <mark>The second scene that reveals Richie is queer</mark> doesn't happen until <mark>Eddie dies.
 Everyone is sad, but Richie is beside himself, so overcome with emotion that he has to be hauled out of the sewer by his friends.
 Adult Richie doesn't seem to fit into a 2019 narrative.
-Not everyone can come out in America</mark>, <mark>but Richie works as a comedian in Los Angeles; even if he chose to keep his sexuality close to the vest, the idea that</mark> gay marriage and giant pride parades c<mark>ould miss a white man working in Hollywood doesn't make sense.
+Not everyone can come out in America</mark>, <mark>but Richie works as a comedian in Los Angeles; even if he chose to keep his sexuality close to the vest, the idea that</mark> gay marriage and giant pride parades <mark>could miss a white man working in Hollywood doesn't make sense.
 If it did, highlighting that fact would be vital to understanding the character.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.joelle_monique at="¶ 8" %}>

 <mark>The second scene that reveals Richie as queer</mark> happens when <mark>Eddie dies.
 Everyone is sad, but Richie is beside himself, so overcome with emotions he has to be hauled out of the sewer by his friends.
 Adult Richie doesn’t seem to fit into a 2019 narrative.
 Not everyone can come out in America</mark>.
 There are many different reasons for remaining in the proverbial closet.
 Some careers, like a being a professional athlete or conservative analyst, can be difficult for an openly gay man to maintain. <mark>But Richie works as a comedian in Los Angeles.
-Even if he chose to keep his sexual orientation close to the vest, the idea that</mark> the ’00s marriage legalization or the ’90s coming out celebration c<mark>ould miss a white man working in Hollywood doesn’t make sense.
+Even if he chose to keep his sexual orientation close to the vest, the idea that</mark> the ’00s marriage legalization or the ’90s coming out celebration <mark>could miss a white man working in Hollywood doesn’t make sense.
 If it did, highlighting that fact is vital to understanding the character.</mark>

 </from>
 </compare>